Safe sleep for newborns is a new parent’s number one priority to keep our little ones safe.

 Safe Sleep for Newborns Recommendations

-There are 6 main recommendations that have been identified through research as simple steps parents can take at home to provide their child with a safe sleeping environment and reduce their risks of SIDS and sleep accidents occurring.
+There are 6 main recommendations that have been identified through research as simple steps parents can take at home to provide their child with a Safe sleep for newborns environment and reduce their risks of SIDS and sleep accidents occurring.

 - Overheating is one of the external stressors that can lead to an increased risk of SIDS.
 Babies heads make up approximately 1/3 of their total body length and thus in turn provide a large portion of their total body surface area.
 Unlike adults, babies are unable to remove their own covers or clothes if feeling too hot.
 Instead they transfer heat through the only part of their body exposed to the external environment, their heads.
 Covering a baby’s head reduces the available surface area for heat exchange to occur which therefore reduces the ability for them to cool down if they become too hot leading to the second recommendation of always leaving babies head and face uncovered.